-Term Meaning Boat A sailboat and the crew on board.
+Term Meaning Board A sailboard and the competitor on board.
 Competitor A person who races or intends to race in the event.
 National authority A World Sailing member national authority.
 Race committee The race committee appointed under rule 89.2(c) and any other person or committee performing a race committee function.
-Racing rule A rule in The Racing Rules of Sailing .
+Racing rule A rule in The Racing Rules of Sailing.
 Technical committee The technical committee appointed under rule 89.2(c) and any other person or committee performing a technical committee function.
 Vessel Any boat or ship.